Peppernøtter: A Norwegian Christmas Cookie With a Deceiving Name

-Continuing my yearly holiday series of Norwegian cookies, I realized I have never shared my recipe for these delightful, two-bite-sized cookies called peppernøtter.
+Continuing my yearly holiday series of Norwegian cookies, I realized I’ve never shared my recipe for these delightful, two-bite-sized cookies called peppernøtter.
 Perhaps it’s not a coincidence, as they are a bit anonymous compared to the other famous seven kinds we insist on including in our baking repertoire every Christmas.
-This again is ironic, because they are just like potato chips; you can’t stop at just one!
+This again is ironic, because they’re just like potato chips; you can’t stop at just one!

 Peppernøtter are also more doughy as opposed to crispy, and have a savory element to them which makes you not feel too guilty if you happen to eat them for breakfast… hey, I will definitely not judge you!